MENTEE EXPRESSION OF INTEREST – 2023

 By inviting the best and brightest to envision the work or job they would love to be doing and providing guidance, knowledge and expertise from an experienced mentor, TIME is instrumental in helping them achieve that advancement.

-The TIME programme has become embedded in the development plans of many of Australia’s largest travel companies and has successfully graduated over 260 mentees since 2009.
+The TIME program has become embedded in the development plans of many of Australia’s largest travel companies and has successfully graduated over 355 mentees since 2009.

 Who will benefit from being mentored?

-TIME is open to all employees within the travel and tourism industry who have attained a mid-management level (team leader, operations manager) and is recommended for people who:
+TIME is open to all employees within the travel, tourism, hospitality, cruise and aviation industry who have attained a mid-management level for example (team leader, operations manager) and is recommended for people who:

 - Would like to start or have started their own business or company.